Vestibular rehabilitation: Rehabilitation exercises

 Vestibular rehabilitation is specific to the dysfunction that a patient experiences.
 Some treatment methods seek to eliminate the cause of vestibular dysfunction, while others allow the brain to compensate for dysfunction without targeting the source.
 The former goal is for treating benign paroxysmal positional vertigo, while the latter treats vestibular hypofunction, which cannot be cured.
 The treatment process should begin as early as possible, to decrease fall risk.
 The patient should start slowly, gradually increasing the intensity and duration of exercises, and be accompanied by an accessible and reassuring therapist, as discomfort and negative emotional states can negatively affect treatment.

 Treatment of benign paroxysmal positional vertigo

 Treatment of benign paroxysmal positional vertigo (BPPV) depends on the canals involved (horizontal or vertical) and which form of BPPV the patient is experiencing (canalithiasis versus cupulolithiasis).
 Canalithiasis is characterized by a dislodged otolith particle, called otoconia, that floats in the fluid in one of the three vestibular canals and cause the feeling of dizziness with vision disturbances.
 On the other hand, cupulolithiasis is another form of BPPV caused by an attachment of otolith particle in the cupula (the base of semicircular canal) of the involved canal.

+Vestibular dysfunction and damage is usually irreparable and persistent.
+When an individual with chronic vestibular dysfunction uses medication such as vestibular suppressants, the suppressant blocks the nervous system from undergoing compensation.
+This is why in this case, vestibular rehabilitation is a better option.